Find the cheapest multicar insurance quotes

 How to compare prices

-Some other insurers do simply give a reduction for each additional policy added, while keeping the policies separate.
+Some other insurers will give a reduction in price for each additional policy you add, while keeping the policies separate.
 This can be an especially easy route if an insurer already covers one of your cars, so check the price when the second car's up for renewal.

-These are the insurers we have had confirmation offer discounts for a second car:
+These are the insurers that have confirmed that they offer discounts for a second car:

-If you're not already a customer, you can take out two policies in quick succession to get the discount (though only do this if their policies prove cheap in step 3 below).
+If you're not already a customer, you can take out two policies in quick succession to get the discount (though only do this if the insurer's policies prove cheap in step 3 below).

 Sometimes it will work out cheaper to get individual policies for each car, rather than linking them.
 As no single comparison site captures the entire market and prices vary, combining a number of sites is the best way to make a saving.